 2. Receiving Lines Take Up That Much Time?!

-Usually after the bride and groom are officially married and its time to walk back down the isle as a couple, its pretty normal to see them wait and greet all of the guests as they pass.
+Usually after the couple is officially married and its time to walk back down the isle, its pretty normal at the end to see them wait and greet all of the guests as they pass.
 This is what we call a receiving line.
 You can assume that if you do a receiving line that per 100 guests at the ceremony it will take them between 15-20 minutes to walk past.
 Assuming you have 200 guests, that will cover about 30 minutes time just greeting people.
 The receiving line is often overseen when figuring out timing, and not taken into account when planning your wedding schedule.
 It is totally fine to have a receiving line, but make sure you account for the time it will take.
 This leads up to what will most likely be the next big part of the day, and that is the family formals.
-This next wedding tip is one that I make it a point to make clear to all of my brides.
+This next wedding tip is one that I make it a point to make clear to all of my couples.

 3. Family Portraits Can Get Complicated?